ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdated: ({ form }) => void
 ```

-If you just want the default behaviour and do something after a valid update, like showing a toast notification, `onUpdated` is the easiest way.
+If you just want the default behaviour and want to do something after a valid update, like showing a toast notification, `onUpdated` is the easiest way.

 `form` contains the validation result, and is read-only here, since the stores have updated at this point.